-In this case, a fifty-year-old man was holding the hand of a five-year-old girl.
+In this case, a 50-year-old man was holding the hand of a 5-year-old girl.
 While the man was holding the girl’s hand, he had his zip off the pants open.
-The survivor informed her mother that he had his penis and requested the girl to sleep with him.
+The survivor informed her mother that he had his penis out and requested the girl to sleep with him.

-The man was held guilty and aggravated sexual assault under sections 10 and12 of the POCSO ACT, 2012 and under sections 354A and 448 of the Indian Penal Code.
-The court stated that the crime was done in aggravated circumstances, and the victim was of tender age.
-Also, the relationship between the abuser and the victim is of trust; it attracts Section 7 of the POCSO Act.
-Thus, he got punished under sections 10 and 12.
+The man was held guilty and aggravated sexual assault under Sections 10 and12 of the POCSO ACT, 2012 and under sections 354A and 448 of the IPC.
+The court stated that the crime was committed in aggravated circumstances, and the victim was of tender age.
+The relationship between the abuser and the victim was of trust; and it attracted Section 7 of the POCSO Act.
+Thus, he was punished under Sections 10 and 12.

-But the Bombay High Court overturned this decision and found him guilty under section 354A of the Indian Penal Code.
-No minimum punishment gets prescribed in this section, but the maximum punishment is three years.
+However, the Bombay High Court overturned this decision and found him guilty under Section 354A of the IPC.
+No minimum punishment is prescribed in this section, but the maximum punishment is three years.
 Keeping in mind that the accused has already spent five months in jail, which was adequate punishment for the said offence.